 Camosun College offers the Engineering Bridge programs in partnership with the University of British Columbia (UBC) at their Vancouver (UBC V) and Okanagan (UBC O) campuses, and the University of Victoria (UVic).
 The Bridge programs are intended to provide direct access to the third year of Engineering at UBC in Civil, Mining or Mechanical Engineering or to UVic in Electrical, Computer and Mechanical Engineering, and Computer Science.
 Software Engineering Bridge graduates may expect to enter the second academic term of the second year at UVic.
-Please refer to our website at engbridge.camosun.bc.ca for more information.
+For more information, click here.

 These programs are not covered by the college's policies on admission, academic progress and promotion.
-Students must take the full program of studies and are not generally permitted to take these programs on a part-time basis for direct university admission.
+Students must take the full program of studies and are not normally permitted to take these programs on a part-time basis for direct university admission.
 Normally, students must complete all courses and submit proof of a "C" to continue their studies at the university.
 Students are encouraged to contact the Program Assistant for detailed information at 250-370-4404.